MBA Application Form Best Practices

 Personal & Family Background

-Most MBA application forms include opportunities to share more about your personal or family background.
-This could be through checkbox questions (e.g., indicating if you’re a first-generation college student or were raised in a single-parent home) or through open-text fields.
+Most MBA applications include a section to share more about your personal or family background.
+This could be as simple as a few checkboxes (for example, indicating if you were raised in a single-parent home or are a first-generation college student) or a short open-text response.

-- Were you raised in a military family and moved frequently?
+- Did you grow up in a military family and move frequently?

 - Are you one of six siblings?